he Ultimate 2025 Decision Journal Template — Inspired by Farnam Street & Kahneman

-5 decision journal templates to try:
+• 5 ready-to-use decision journal templates (simple to advanced)

 1. Simple Tracker